martdegraaf/martdegraaf.github.io/src/blog/content/posts/make-github-copilot-a-habit/index.md

 ## Conclusion and discussion

 I Like to have focus and not be distracted by the chat window.
 I think you should use the feature that suits your case best.
-For generating tests
+For generating tests for example i think its best to do it inline, and accept the completion afterwards instead of copy pasting parts of the code.

+I also think you should be reading release notes of GitHub Copilot.
+It's a tool that is constantly evolving.
+It's good to know what the changes are.

 ## References